sdegutis/immaculatalibrary.com/app/model/movies/data/passion-of-bernadette/content.md

 ---
-title: 'Passion of Bernadette'
+title: Passion of Bernadette
-shortTitle: 'Passion of Bernadette'
+shortTitle: Passion of Bernadette
 year: '1990'
 ---